ospo-ch/ospo-hugo-theme/exampleSite/content/_index.md

 ---
 title: ospo theme demo
+description: This is an example site for the ospo theme.
+This theme has been created for the Hugo CMS, and has been developed and released by ospo.ch.
 ---

 This is an example site for the ospo theme.
 This theme has been created for the Hugo CMS, and has been developed and released by ospo.ch.